Aelto/task-runner/README.md

-# task-runner
+# rr - minimalist task-runner

-a minimalist task runner in Rust for Node/Python/...
+a minimalist task runner in Rust for Node/Python/... for you work environment.
+Allows you to write scripts with the language of your choice that you can use anywhere on your computer.

 ![screen 1](docs/screen_1.png)
 ![screen 2](docs/screen_2.png)